 Package names follow the same rules as defined for classes; i.e., UCC.
 The role name of the navigable end pointing to the package follows the same rules as defined for role names in section 5.4.3; i.e., LCC with an “_” prefix.

-Use of XOR
+Use of Constraints

 Description

+From [3]: “A Constraint is an assertion that indicates a restriction that must be satisfied by any valid realization of the model containing the Constraint.
+A Constraint is attached to a set of constrainedElements, and it represents additional semantic information about those Elements.”

+The UML Constraint artefact is used to model various restrictions between a set of associations, e.g., xor, spiral, loop, REFERENCE_DEPENDENCY.

+Notation Examples

+Figure 5.20 shows an example which uses xor and REFERENCE_DEPENDENCY constraints.

-The UML Constraint artefact is used to model “Exclusive Or” (xor) restrictions between a set of associations.
-Only one of the associations is active in the instantiated model at given point in time.
-One end of all related associations needs to be assigned to a common artefact (e.g., object class, data type) which is the «context» of the Constraint.
+The figures below show various examples on how the {xor} constraint can be used.
+Only one of the associations is active in the instantiated model at a given point in time.

 The xor choice can either be defined directly attached to the containing class/data type (see Choice3Choice in Figure 7.9) or indirectly by attaching the choice to a separate data type (see Choice1DataType in Figure 7.9) which makes it usable in many places of the model.
 The default choice can be defined by adding the Boolean typed default value “true” to the default navigable attribute (see Choice1DataType in Figure 7.9).

-Examples

-The figures below show various examples on how the {xor} constraint can be used.